JoyenBenitto/ASIC_Design_Lab_Notes/README.md

 # VSD_ASIC_DESIGN

-This Repository Guides you the process of complete ASIC flow, we begin our journew with simulating basic C code and go all the way to putting together an SoC ready to be fabbed out.
+This Repository Guides you the process of complete ASIC flow, we begin our journey with simulating basic C code and go all the way to putting together an SoC ready to be fabbed out.
 *(FACULTY : Mahesh Awati, GUIDE : Kunal Ghosh)*

 > The COURSE files are present under those respective Lab directories, make sure to download all the dependencies before proceeding with the lab